 While many turn to elderberry supplements and syrups to help ease cold and flu symptoms, some believe that this berry can boost health by:

 While many believe that elderberries are a good solution for boosting immunity, the National Center for Complementary and Integrative Health says, “There’s not enough information to show whether elderberry is helpful for any other health purposes.”

 Recent studies have created even more buzz around this dark purple berry.
 Two studies showed that elderberry extract supplements shortened the duration of the flu by four days as compared to a placebo.
 With these seemingly encouraging results and glowing reviews from people from all walks of life, elderberry supplement sales more than doubled between January and March of 2018 to more than $100 million in the US alone.

 While elderberry has become a rock star in the cold and flu-fighting universe, new evidence suggests that that elderberry was not effective in reducing the severity or duration of flu symptoms.

-The newest study, led by Michael Macknin, MD, professor emeritus of pediatrics at Cleveland Clinic Lerner College of Medicine, is the largest one to date that has been done to evaluate how elderberry is used in the treatment of flu patients.
-It was published in the Journal of General Internal Medicine just last week.
+A study led by Michael Macknin, MD, professor emeritus of pediatrics at Cleveland Clinic Lerner College of Medicine, is the largest one to date that has been done to evaluate how elderberry is used in the treatment of patients with influenza B.

-The study examined 87 patients age 5 and above who tested positive for influenza, or the flu, between the months of January 2018 and April 2019.
+The study examined 87 patients age 5 and above who tested positive for influenza, or the flu, between January 2018 and April 2019.
 Only 33% of patients in the study had received flu vaccines.

 Patients had two or more of the following symptoms: body aches, chills, cough, fatigue, headaches, nasal congestion or sore throat.
 They were evaluated in an emergency room setting where they were randomly assigned to receive elderberry extract or a placebo for 5 days.
 They had the option to take the antiviral drug oseltamivir (Tamiflu) as well.